 Sustainability and responsibility

 Our strategic sustainability focus areas promote social, economic and ecological sustainability.
-We build seamless digital administration of justice and develop the services we provide to the general public, develop the shared, efficient information systems for the authorities, and implement the cloud transformation in our administrative branch.
-Our operations have both national and global impacts.
+We build seamless digital administration of justice and develop the services we provide to the general public, develop the shared, efficient information systems for the authorities.

 Our targets and the 2030 Agenda